1260 Admission Counselor, West Plains

 IMMEDIATE SUPERVISOR Recruitment Specialist

 The Admission Counselor, West Plains contributes to the achievement of Missouri State University – West Plains established enrollment and recruitment goals and objectives by representing Missouri State University-West Plains at college fairs and high school/community recruitment visits and counseling prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, residence hall, student organizations and activities.
-The Admission Counselor assists with the development of publications and responds to written, phone, email and in-person inquiries, meets with visiting students and parents , plans activities and events in service area for prospective students/families and high school counselors, establishes and maintains effective communication with high school counselors, students, and community service agencies, assists with the student recruitment/admissions effort as needed, and performs other activities as assigned by the Recruitment Specialist.
+The Admission Counselor assists with the development of publications and responds to written, phone, email and in-person inquiries, meets with visiting students and parents , plans activities and events for prospective students/families and high school counselors, establishes and maintains effective communication with high school counselors, students, and community service agencies, assists with the student recruitment/admissions effort as needed, and performs other activities as assigned by the Recruitment Specialist.

 MINIMUM ACCEPTABLE QUALIFICATIONS